StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 The following examples happen in a database under the Hive external catalog.
 If you want to collect statistics of a Hive table from the `default_catalog`, reference the table in the `[catalog_name.][database_name.]<table_name>` format.

 ### Manual collection

+You can create an Analyze job on demand and the job runs immediately after you create it.

 #### Create a manual collection task